PX4/PX4-Devguide/en/contribute/docs.md

 # Contributing to Documentation

-Contributions to the DroneCore guides, including the PX developer and user guides are very welcome!
+Contributions to the Dronecode guides, including the PX4 developer and user guides are very welcome!
 This article explains how you can make changes, add content, and create translations.

 > **Note** You will need a (free) [Github](http://github.com) account to contribute to the guide.